Ben Williams, PhD, Chief Executive Officer

 Caryl Clippinger, Technology and Design Manager

-Caryl Clippinger is NAPE’s Technology and Design Manager.
-In this role, she develops innovative technological infrastructure solutions and captivating designs to allow NAPE to scale its educational equity programs.
+As NAPE’s Technology and Design Manager, Caryl develops innovative technological infrastructure solutions and captivating designs to allow NAPE to scale its educational equity programs.

-Caryl comes to NAPE with over 20 years professional experience providing solutions across multiple mediums for companies and organizations of all sizes.
+She comes to NAPE with over 25 years of professional experience providing solutions across multiple mediums for companies and organizations of all shapes and sizes.
 She has managed, directed, designed and developed projects ranging from website, database, interactive cd/dvd, video, and print projects to complete corporate branding, marketing, and advertising campaigns.

 Caryl holds an MA in Communications, with a focus on new media and computer/human interaction, from The Pennsylvania State University and a BA in International Studies from Dickinson College.